chrysante/csp/README.md

 indirect call is required.

 On top of that, it makes multiple dispatch trivial.
-Simply pass multiple arguments to `visit` and let the vistor take multiple parameters.
+Simply pass multiple arguments to `visit` and let the visitor take multiple parameters.

 ## Comparison to `std::visit(std::variant)`